Hot Snakes: 1999–2001: Formation and Automatic Midnight

-2002–04: Suicide Invoice and Audit in Progress
+2002–2004: Suicide Invoice and Audit in Progress

 In 2002 Hot Snakes reconvened to record the album Suicide Invoice and tour the United States.
 The following year Kourkounis left the band to play full-time with Burning Brides, and Reis once again returned to work with Rocket from the Crypt.
 When Hot Snakes again returned to the recording studio in 2004, Rocket from the Crypt drummer Mario Rubalcaba (also of The Black Heart Procession, Clikatat Ikatowi, Earthless, 411, and Chicanochrist) was brought in to play the drums.
 The album Audit in Progress was released and the band extensively toured the United States, as well as Europe and Australia.

 While on tour in the United Kingdom that fall, the band recorded several songs for BBC radio at British DJ John Peel's recording studio.
 Their performance would be one of the last for Peel's program, as he died shortly afterwards.
 This session was released as the Peel Sessions EP, which replaced a planned single for the song "Braintrust" in the UK market.

-2005–06: Breakup and Thunder Down Under
+2005–2006: Breakup and Thunder Down Under

-In May 2005, while on tour in Australia, Hot Snakes recorded a live in-studio performance at ABC studios for Australian radio station JJJ.
+In May 2005, while on tour in Australia, Hot Snakes recorded a live in-studio performance at ABC studios for Australian radio station triple j.
 On their return to the US, Reis announced that the band was breaking up.
 Audit in Progress was named "best punk album" at the 2005 San Diego Music Awards, and shortly after Reis announced that Rocket from the Crypt would also be breaking up.
 That fall, Hot Snakes contributed a cover of the Government Issue song "Time to Escape" to the soundtrack to the Tony Hawk's American Wasteland video game.
 This was the last song recorded by the band.
 Their live Australian radio session was released posthumously in 2006 as Thunder Down Under.

 Following the breakup of both Hot Snakes and Rocket from the Crypt, Reis focused his energy on running the Swami Records label.
 He continued to perform occasionally with Rubalcaba in the Sultans until that band's breakup in January 2007.
 Rubalcaba also plays in the San Diego band Earthless and is part owner of an independent record store called Thirsty Moon Records.
 Wood continues to record music and play in Beehive and the Barracudas, while Froberg resides in New York and works as a visual artist and illustrator.
 In early 2008 Froberg debuted a new musical act called Obits, while Reis, Wood, and Kourkounis reunited in The Night Marchers.